Th3NiKo/Polish-monetary-classification/README.md

 | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- |
 | Only output parameters trained | 0.9112 | 0.6568 | 0.9867 | 0.8158 | 0.5439 | 0.9538 |
 | Finetuning | 1.0 | 0.9985 | 1.0 | 0.9825 | 0.9737 | 0.9911 |

+## Conclusion

+Dataset trained well on xception model.
+It's possible that model is not generalizing rules well.

+To do: test set and evaluation.